IBM/cloud-pak-operations-cli/docs/coding_guidelines.md

 - Use `click.echo()` when printing the current timestamp and the log level is not appropriate.
 For example, when …

-  - … printing output that may be consumed by other programs (example: `dg cluster current`).
+  - … printing output that may be consumed by other programs (example: `cpo cluster current`).
-  - … printing output that is formatted (example: `dg cluster ls`).
+  - … printing output that is formatted (example: `cpo cluster ls`).
   - … printing output that is important for subsequent user interaction.

 - Use the `logging` package when printing the current timestamp and the log level is appropriate: